 In the 2020–2021 fiscal year—"year two" of the COVID-19 pandemic—we continued our focus on promoting worker health, safety, and well-being even in times of uncertainty and chaos.
-We at CHWE are forecasting, preparing, and positioning the center to help lead in these times.

 In the 2019–2020 fiscal year, we focused our efforts on addressing worker health, safety, and well-being during a global pandemic.

 In the 2018–2019 fiscal year, we trained over 7000 professionals in health and safety, graduated over 100 occupational health and safety professionals, and advised more than 700 businesses to improve the safety, health, and well-being of their employees.
 We look forward to another year of promoting and protecting Total Worker Health.